wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ## What can AI do?

-1. Microsoft's gallery of user's contributions:
+1. Microsoft's Azure AI gallery of samples and users' contributions:

    <a target="_blank" href="
    https://gallery.azure.ai/browse">
    https://gallery.azure.ai/browse</a>

-1. Microsoft has DEMOS at:
+1. Microsoft hands-on DEMOS at:

    <a target="_blank" href="https://aidemos.microsoft.com/">https://aidemos.microsoft.com</a>